Nihilantropy/Basic-CI-CD/Docs/progresses/progress-2.md

 ### Moved all utility functions into separeted file for modularity

-### Work on the git lab push stage to utilize not the username and password but the persnoal-access-token for authentication
+### Work on the git lab push stage to utilize not the username and password but the personal-access-token for authentication

 ### Doing test on developer/main branches.
 The push of the version is done using GIT_BRANCH var to target the current job branch (e.g. developer)